TBlindaruk/head-first-design-pattern/README.md

 ### Introduction

-First let me say that "Head First Design Patterns" is a fantastic book serving as a solid and easy to understand introduction into Design Patterns.
+First let me say that [_Head First Design Patterns_](http://amzn.com/0596007124) is a fantastic book serving as a solid and easy to understand introduction into Design Patterns.
 I am a much more in tune with the appropriate use of patterns because of the efforts of its authors.
 To help further my understanding of the patterns, Java, and PHP (I started my career in PHP but also have jumped into Java), I decided to follow the excellent examples set by Mark McFadden (C# port) and Glenn Puchtel (C++ port) and port the examples to PHP.

 I know what you may be thinking: PHP is a Web-oriented language and doesn't really hold its own against the object oriented power of Java.
 Not so!
 While PHP